Peripheral Neuropathy Treatment In Pittsburgh PA

 What Is Peripheral Neuropathy?

-Peripheral Neuropathy is damage or disease that affects the peripheral nervous system (that complex web of nerves that connect the spinal cord to your arms, legs, and trunk).
+Peripheral Neuropathy is damage to the complex web of nerves that branches off the spinal cord, to go down the legs and arms.
 It is a progressive, degenerative disease that gets worse over time.

 What Causes Peripheral Neuropathy?

-There are over 100 root causes for peripheral neuropathy.
-Some of the more common ones are diabetes, trauma, poor circulation, spinal problems (like arthritis, stenosis, or a herniated disc), certain medications, and autoimmune diseases.
+Dr. Smith said there are over 100 root causes for peripheral neuropathy.
+Some of the more common ones are diabetes, trauma, poor circulation, spinal problems (like arthritis, spinal stenosis, or a herniated disc), certain medications, and autoimmune diseases.

-Doctors treat neuropathy symptoms with drugs that may temporarily reduce some symptoms.
+Doctors treat neuropathy with drugs that may temporarily reduce some symptoms.
 The drugs have names such as Gabapentin, Neurontin, and Lyrica.
-They are medications classified as anti-seizure drugs (formulated to treat epilepsy).
+These medications are classified as anti-seizure drugs (formulated to treat epilepsy).
 The way they work is to slow down the brain so you can’t feel your feet.
-These drugs don’t slow down or stop the progress of the disease whatsoever.
+These drugs don’t slow down, reverse, or stop the progress of the disease whatsoever.

 What Is It Like Living With Peripheral Neuropathy?